-The Audit Committee reviewed with the Company's Accounting Firm, which is responsible for expressing an opinion on the conformity of those audited financial statements with generally accepted accounting principles, the Accounting Firm's judgments as to the quality, not just the acceptability, of the Company's accounting principles and such other matters as are required to be discussed with the Audit Committee by Statement on Auditing Standards No. 61, as amended by Statement on Auditing Standards No. 90 (Communication With Audit Committees).
-In addition, the Audit Committee received the written disclosures and the letter from the Company's Accounting Firm required by Independence Standard Board Standard No. 1 and has discussed with the Accounting Firm its independence from management and the Company, including the matters in the written disclosures, and considered the compatibility of nonaudit services with the Accounting Firm's independence.
+The Audit Committee reviewed with the Company's Accounting Firm, which is responsible for expressing an opinion on the conformity of those audited financial statements with generally accepted accounting principles, the Accounting Firm's judgments as to the quality, not just the acceptability, of the Company's accounting principles and such other matters as are required to be discussed with the Audit Committee by Statement on Auditing Standards No. 61, as amended, as adopted by the Public Company Accounting Oversight Board in Rule 3200T.
+In addition, the Audit Committee has received the written disclosures and the letter from the Company's Accounting Firm required by applicable requirements of the Public Company Accounting Oversight Board regarding the Accounting Firm's communications with the Audit Committee concerning independence and has discussed with the Accounting Firm its independence from management and the Company, including the matters in the written disclosures, and considered the compatibility of nonaudit services with the Accounting Firm's independence.